HassanAfzal123/auxin-project/README.md

 ## Approaches Used

 - To make the Api(s) memory efficient, streams are used.
-Not all data is stored in memory but chunk of data is handled so even large data files can be handled easily
+Not all data is stored in memory but chunk of data is handled so even large data files can be handled easily.

 - Safe file handling approach is used.
 Old file data is not removed until update/delete operations are not conducted properly.